 - Pro Tip: Always mine Quantainium at last before flying back to the landing zone, unless you’re heading out only for Quantainium.
+Always create the route to the next planet in the Starmap in the Mobiglas (F1) before extracting Quantainium.
 Don’t lose time on your way home.

 Quantainium depots can sometimes be highly resistant.
 Torpid Consumables can be helpful here, alternatively you can push the Rock Energy Level with Surge.
 Read more about this in the section Mining Consumables Overview.

-When you have reached the maximum SCU of your ship (see the Cargo Capacity display on the right in the middle of the screen in Mining Mode) and your backpack is eventually filled with gems, it is time to sell.
+When you have reached the maximum SCU of your ship (see the Cargo Capacity display on the right in the middle of the screen in Mining Mode) and your backpack or the ROC is eventually filled with gems, it is time to sell.

 Mining Guide for the spaceships MISC Prospector & Argo MOLE